The Left in the European Parliament

-The Left in the European Parliament – GUE/NGL is a left-wing political group of the European Parliament established in 1995.
-Before January 2021, it was named the European United Left/Nordic Green Left (Gauche unitaire européenne/Gauche verte nordique, GUE/NGL).
+The Left in the European Parliament (The Left) is a left-wing political group of the European Parliament established in 1995.
+Prior to January 2021 it was named the European United Left/Nordic Green Left (Gauche unitaire européenne/Gauche verte nordique, GUE/NGL).

-The group comprises political parties with democratic socialist, communist, and eurosceptic orientation.
+The group is mainly composed of democratic socialist parties, as well as some communist parties, the social democratic Greek Syriza and the populist Italian Five Star Movement.

 History

+Formation

-In 1995, the enlargement of the European Union led to the creation of the Nordic Green Left group of parties.
-The Nordic Green Left (NGL) merged with the Confederal Group of the European United Left (GUE) on 6 January 1995, forming the Confederal Group of the European United Left/Nordic Green Left.
-The NGL suffix was added to the name of the expanded group on insistence of Swedish and Finnish MEPs.
+In 1995, the enlargement of the European Union led to the creation of the Nordic Green Left (NGL) group of parties.
+The NGL merged with the Confederal Group of the European United Left (GUE) on 6 January 1995, forming the Confederal Group of the European United Left/Nordic Green Left.
+The NGL suffix was added to the name of the expanded group at the insistence of Swedish and Finnish MEPs.
 The group initially consisted of MEPs from the Finnish Left Alliance, the Swedish Left Party, the Danish Socialist People's Party, the United Left of Spain (including the Spanish Communist Party), the Synaspismos of Greece, the French Communist Party, the Portuguese Communist Party, the Communist Party of Greece, and the Communist Refoundation Party of Italy.

-In 1998, Ken Coates, an expelled MEP from the British Labour Party who co-founded the Independent Labour Network, joined the group.
+In 1998 Ken Coates, an MEP expelled from the UK Labour Party and who co-founded the Independent Labour Network, joined the group.

-In 1999, the German Party of Democratic Socialism (PDS) and the Greek Democratic Social Movement (DIKKI) joined as full members, while the five MEPs elected from the list of the French Trotskyist alliance LO–LCR and the one MEP for the Dutch Socialist Party joined as associate members.
+In 1999 the German Party of Democratic Socialism (PDS) and the Greek Democratic Social Movement (DIKKI) joined as full members, while the five MEPs elected from the list of the French Trotskyist alliance LO–LCR and the one MEP for the Dutch Socialist Party joined as associate members.